brandon-rhodes/fopnp/py3/chapter06/README.md

 in which case you can use the simple `ca.crt` and `localhost.pem` that are sitting in this directory.

-The `safe_tls.py` script illustrates how to set up a TLS connection in Python 3.4 and later using the secure defaults it provides.
+The `safe_tls.py` script illustrates how to set up a TLS connection.

 ```
 $ python3 safe_tls.py -s localhost.pem '' 1060 &>server.log &